E341/G700 Natural History of Coral Reefs

 E341/G700 Natural History of Coral Reefs.
 Prerequisite: 100-level geology, biology or natural history course recommended or consent of instructor.
 COLL (CASE) N&M Breadth of Inquiry credit.
 The course will address the evolutionary history of reef ecosystems through geologic time inclusive of reef composition and global distribution, modern reef development, conservation and management practices, and the persistence of the reef ecosystem through climate change scenarios.
 We will cover biologic, ecologic, and geologic principles as they pertain to coral reef ecosystems.

 Required Textbook: Coral Reefs in the Microbial Seas, by Forest Rohwer, 2010.
-Other materials will be provided and include textbook chapters, journal publications, rock and fossil specimens.
-Assigned materials will be available through the G341 Oncourse site, and various websites.
+Additional materials will be provided and include textbook chapters, current journal publications, rock and fossil specimens.
+Assigned materials will be available through the EAS E-341 Canvas site, and various websites.

 Objectives of the Course:

 We will analyze and synthesize the ecologic and environmental context for long-term biotic associations in the reef ecosystem.
 By the semester’s end you will have up-to-date knowledge on the state of reefs through their natural geologic history to the present day, with scientific backing for predictions of future reef scenarios.
 The semester’s focus will be on developing critical thinking skills to augment your classroom learning and, if appropriate, your broader research objectives.
-Your writing goal will be to integrate concepts learned during the semester into your homework assignments, examination responses, and final assignment.
+Your writing goal will be to integrate concepts learned during the semester into your homework assignments, in-class exercises, and examination responses.

-Lecture, in-class small group exercises, class discussions, videos, fossil samples, identification keys, and data from targeted websites will comprise our course meetings.
+Lecture, in-class small group exercises, class discussions, videos, fossil samples, identification keys, and data from targeted websites and journal readings will comprise our course meetings.
 As will become clear during the semester, both writing and speaking skills will be sharpened.
-Bloom’s Taxonomy of learning is an invaluable guide for tracking your progress from memorization through synthesis and evaluation of scientific material.
-Learning objectives will be assessed through a mid-term examination, coral identification examinations, in-class exercises and presentations, verbal participation in lecture and small group discussions, a final assignment and final examination.
+Bloom’s Taxonomy of Learning is an invaluable guide for tracking your progress from memorization through synthesis and evaluation of scientific material.
+Learning objectives will be assessed through a mid-term examination, coral identification examinations, in-class exercises and presentations, homework assignments, a scientific reflection using the scientific method, and a final comprehensive examination.

 grading policy, major assignments, exam dates